Rohand19/mycotoxin-prediction/README.md

 - Check that all dependencies are installed
 - If running from within the `src` directory, the code uses relative imports

+If you encounter TensorFlow issues on Apple Silicon Macs:
+- Try using the alternative RandomForest implementation
+- Run `streamlit run src/streamlit_app_simple_sklearn.py` instead of the default app

 ## Acknowledgments

-- Built using TensorFlow, FastAPI, and Streamlit
+- Built using TensorFlow, scikit-learn, FastAPI, and Streamlit
 - Inspired by research in hyperspectral imaging analysis for agricultural applications